FREQUENTLY ASKED QUESTIONS

 At what age should I start grooming my puppy ?

-How long will my dog be at the salon ?
+How long will my dog be at the salon?

-1½ to 2 hours for a full groom.
+That depends on the breed of the dog, it’s behaviour & the condition of it’s coat.
+Most dogs take between 1½ to 2 hours for a full groom.
 I can call you to let you know when your dog is ready for collection.

 My dogs coat is matted / tangled, can you brush it out ?

-Most dogs have a few tangles & mats which can be removed, but severe de-matting can be very time consuming, not to mention stressful & painful for your dog.
+Some dogs have a few tangles & mats which can be gently removed, but severe de-matting can be very time consuming, not to mention stressful & painful for your dog.
 If the coat is very matted, often the only humane option is to clip the matted coat short & start again.

 Can I bring a shampoo prescribed by my vet ?